SolardiaX/AWS-Serverless-VideoConverter/README.md

 > To deploy this application you must have a AKSK with IAM role has full access to Lambda, DynamoDB and SQS.

-Before use the SAM CLI, you should setup you aws cli credential first, run the following in your shell:
+Before use the SAM CLI, you should set up you aws cli credential first, run the following in your shell:

 ```bash
 aws configure